 The story goes even further to make things explicit, saying this, quote, is a perfect illustration of how mass migration and integration has completely failed.

-I glanced over their Twitter feed, and it seems like maybe people who are doing some work, it seems like they're doing something.
+Now, I don't know a whole lot about the Intelligence Fusion, but I glanced over their Twitter feed, and it seems like maybe people who are doing some work, like it seems like they're doing something.

-To give any kind of decision on them or anything like that.
+I don't know enough about them to give any kind of decision on them or anything like that.

-But looking over their account, showed me a few stories they've covered that Alex and PJW certainly aren't getting near.
+But looking over their account showed me a few stories they've covered that Alex and PJW certainly aren't getting near.

-From January 3rd, 2019, quote, earlier this week, flyers were placed on vehicles in central Ferndale, Michigan, by a white supremacist group.
+From January 3rd, 2019, quote, earlier this week, flyers were placed on vehicles in central Ferndale, Michigan by a white supremacist group.

 Flyers had messages regarding the need to, quote, take back America.

-Or there was a tweet from January 2nd, 2019, quote, in 2018, Chicago saw a drop in murders for the second year in a row, with 100 fewer murders than 2017.
+Quote, in 2018, Chicago saw a drop in murders for the second year in a row, with 100 fewer murders than 2017.

 unidentified